Farzana Rikta

 Farzana Rikta is a Bangladeshi actress, model and television presenter who has acted in television advertisements, films and television series.

-Biography
+Early life and education

 Farzana Rikta is the only daughter of Nazrul Islam and Mahfuza Islam from the Jashore District.
 She obtained a Bachelor of Science degree in chemistry from Jagannath University.

+Career

 Rikta's first professional credit was a television advertisement directed by Amitabh Reza.
 She made her Dhallywood film acting debut in 2015 with Kartooz, the debut film directed by Bapparaj.
 Her second film Ekattorer Nishan was released in 2016 and her third film Alta Banu was released in 2018.

 Rikta has also acted in television and has worked as a television presenter in the productions Star World from Banglavision and FNF Journey from Gazi TV.